jglazar/notes/quant_interview/corporate_accounting.md

 ### Examples

-Peloton -- young
+Peloton -- young company
   * Small but fast-growing assets
   * Negative shareholder's equity bc company has been losing money
   * Biggest single asset is cash/marketable securities
   * Future growth is not accounted for on balance sheet

-Netflix -- growth
+Netflix -- growth company
   * Biggest single asset is non-current content (IP)
   * Big liability is deferred revenue from revenue accounted for, but services not yet provided (subscriptions)
   * Common stock par value (useless)

-Coca Cola -- mature
+Coca Cola -- mature company
   * Huge asset base with little growth
   * High equity method invesements (holdings in other companies)
   * Deferred income tax assets -- positive means they overpaid before and